grousewood-games/solforge/docs/rules.md

 - Play a card.
 - Battle.
 - Move an awake creature that has `Mobility`.
-- Use an effect for an awake creature with an `Activate` ability.
+- Use an `Activate` effect of an awake creature.

 The Battle action is mandatory.
 All other choices are optional.